rhanmar/soft_eng_project/README.md

 ## List of games

 Write the result of the expression:
 `$ brain-calc`

-Find even numbers
+Find even numbers:
-`$ brain-calc`
+`$ brain-even`

-Find the greatest common divisor of given numbers
+Find the greatest common divisor of given numbers:
 `$ brain-gcd`

-Find prime numbers
+Find prime numbers:
 `$ brain-prime`

-Write missing number in the progression?:
+Write missing number in the progression:
 `$ brain-progression`